 - Increasing student retention, completion, and transfer, while closing equity gaps through the implementation of cross-functional teams in a guided pathways framework.

 - Expanding outreach to increase enrollment and retain students.

-- Attracting and retaining a diverse workforce.
+- Attracting and retaining an anti-racist, equity-minded, and diverse workforce.

 - Establishing and strengthening relationships with local community organizations.

 - Managing and learning from the COVID-19 pandemic throughout the College’s reopening and beyond to create a culture of care and enhance emergency operations, planning, and training.